 1. Subject to the rights of the holders of any series of Preferred Stock to elect additional directors under specified circumstances, commencing with the 2013 annual meeting of stockholders, directors shall be elected at each annual meeting of stockholders to hold office until the next annual meeting.
-Directors elected at the 2010 annual meeting of stockholders shall hold office until the 2013 annual meeting of stockholders, directors elected at the 2011 annual meeting of stockholders shall hold office until the 2014 annual meeting of stockholders, and directors elected at the 2012 annual meeting of stockholders shall hold office until the 2015 annual meeting of stockholders. the directors shall be divided into three classes designated as Class I, Class II and Class III, respectively.
+Directors elected at the 2010 annual meeting of stockholders shall hold office until the 2014 annual meeting of stockholders, and directors elected at the 2012 annual meeting of stockholders shall hold office until the 2015 annual meeting of stockholders. the directors shall be divided into three classes designated as Class I, Class II and Class III, respectively.
 Directors shall be assigned to each class in accordance with a resolution or resolutions adopted by the Board of Directors.
-At the first annual meeting of stockholders following the closing of the initial public offering pursuant to an effective registration statement under the Securities Act of 1932, as amended, covering the offer and sale of Common Stock to the public (the "Initial Public Offering"), the term of office of the Class I directors shall expire and Class I directors shall be elected for a full term of three years.
+At the first annual meeting of stockholders following the closing of the initial public offering pursuant to an effective registration statement under the Securities Act of 1932, as amended, covering the offer and sale of Common Stock to the public (the "Initial Public Offering"), the term of office of the Class I directors shall be elected for a full term of three years.
 At the second annual meeting of stockholders following the Initial Public Offering, the term of office of the Class II directors shall be elected for a full term of three years.
+At the third annual meeting of stockholders following the Initial Public Offering, the term of office of the Class III directors shall be elected for a full term of three years.
 At the third annual meeting of stockholders following the Initial Public Offering, the term of office of a full term of three years to succeed the directors of the class whose terms expire at such annual meeting.
 During such time or times that the corporation is subject to Section 2115(b) of the California General Corporation Law ("CGCL"), this Section B.1. of this Article V shall become effective and be applicable only when the corporation is a "listed" corporation within the meaning of Section 301.5 of the CGCL.